swagger-api/swagger.io-docs/docs/spec-explained/responses.md

 Note that responses defined at the root level are not automatically applied to all operations.
 These are just definitions that can be referenced and reused by multiple operations.

 ### Example Responses

-Swagger allows including response examples in the API specification, as explained in Providing Example Values<insert anchor link>.
+Swagger allows including response examples in the API specification, as explained in [Providing Example Values](providing-example-values.md).
 Some API mocking tools use these examples to generate mock responses.

 ### FAQ

 **Can I have different responses based on a request parameter?
 Such as:**

 ```